Warmsworth Primary School Policies

 • Everybody has a right to work in an orderly environment that is conductive to learning and which fosters safety, dignity, respect and equality.

-Children receive individual rewards to celebrate and motivate their achievements and are encouraged to belong to a class and school team!
+Children receive individual rewards to celebrate and motivate their achievements and are encouraged to belong to a class team!

 Pupils who behave in an unacceptable way towards others in the school community may be excluded for a fixed period.
 Pupils who continually disrupt the learning of others, or commit a serious offence, may be permanently excluded from the school.
 A copy of the school’s Behaviour and Rewards Policy is available through the link below, or from the school office on request